-A frequent question asked by accident victims is whether or not using PIP will raise the claimant’s insurance.
-Nowadays, people are understandably concerned that using PIP insurance after an accident will give their insurance company the right to change their insurance policy and thus make it more expensive.
+You may be understandably concerned that using PIP insurance after an accident will give your insurance company the right to change its insurance policy and make it more expensive.
 In short, using your PIP should not change your insurance policy, and Florida has certain laws that ensure this.
 However, some insurance companies may try to raise your insurance if you have been involved in an accident and need to use your PIP.

 What Is Personal Injury Protection Insurance?

 In Florida, personal injury protection insurance, also known as PIP, is required by law, and drivers must have a minimum coverage of $10,000.
 Under Florida Statute 627.7407, Florida is a no-fault state.
 This means that accident victims must first file a personal injury claim with their own insurance company regardless of who was at fault.

 Unfortunately, it is common for parties involved to sustain physical injuries as a result of a car accident.
 The medical care that the victims receive to treat these injuries often results in them having to worry about the large medical bills that usually follow.
 Personal injury protection (PIP) is normally used to cover 80% of the medical expenses incurred due to the accident.

 In order for a claimant to file a PIP claim to cover their medical bills, they must receive medical care within 14 days of the accident as per Florida Statute 627.736.
 If the claimant fails to receive professional medical treatment within this time period, they risk losing the right to file a claim even if they were injured as a result of the auto accident.

 Your PIP coverage can cover some of the damages you may have sustained as a result of your accident.
 PIP insurance can cover: